 Occidental Petroleum to reduce debt before boosting oil output: CEO Hollub

+Occidental Petroleum expects oil and gas output to dip in the second half of the year and will not boost production until it "significantly" reduces debt, Chief Executive Vicki Hollub said on Tuesday.

-REUTERS: Occidental Petroleum will not grow production until it "significantly" reduces debt, Chief Executive Vicki Hollub said on Tuesday.
+REUTERS: Occidental Petroleum expects oil and gas output to dip in the second half of the year and will not boost production until it "significantly" reduces debt, Chief Executive Vicki Hollub said on Tuesday.

 The company has been struggling with debt taken on during its US$38 billion acquisition of Anadarko Petroleum last year, an ill-timed bet on oil prices rising.